 Collision Coverage

 This pays to repair or replace your own vehicle after an accident, regardless of who was at fault.
-If you are financing or leasing your car, your lender will almost certainly require it.
+If you're financing or leasing your car, your lender will almost certainly require it.

 Comprehensive Coverage

-Comprehensive covers damage from events outside of a collision, such as theft, hail, flooding, falling trees, and animal strikes.
+Comprehensive covers damage from events outside of a collision, like theft, hail, flooding, falling trees, and animal strikes.
 Given Louisiana's weather patterns, including hurricane season and heavy storms, this coverage is particularly worth considering.

 Uninsured/Underinsured Motorist (UM/UIM)

 Louisiana has one of the highest uninsured driver rates in the country.
 Some estimates put it above 10%.
-UM/UIM coverage protects you if you are hit by a driver who has no insurance or not enough insurance to cover your damages.
-Louisiana law requires your insurer to offer you this coverage, though you can reject it in writing.
+UM/UIM coverage protects you if you're hit by a driver who has no insurance or not enough insurance to cover your damages.
+It's one of the most important coverages you can carry on your auto policy.

 Medical Payments Coverage